-A living trust gives you the ability to continue to control your estate after your passing, hence, “the Hand from the Grave”.
+A living trust gives you the ability to continue to control your estate after your passing, hence, “the Hands from the Grave”.

-Have you heard of stories of 18-year-olds who inherited loads of money from their parents or grandparents, and ended up spend all those hard-earned wealth on useless items.
+Have you heard of stories of 18-year-olds who inherited loads of money from their parents or grandparents, and ended up spending all those hard-earned wealth on useless items.

 Is that how you want your legacy to end up?

 My living trust prohibits my daughter from ownership of my estate until at least 35 years of age.
 In the meantime, she’ll have to learn how to accumulate her own wealth, so when she finally have access to my estate, she’ll know how to properly handle the new fortune.

 You see how important it is to have a proper estate plan or living trust in place.
 Anything can happen after your passing and there’s no guarantee to anything.